ifmcjthenknczny/hotel-reservation-file-process/README.md

 - **Task Status:** The task status can be queried via `/tasks/status/:taskId` endpoint.

 - **XLSX workbook:** Only the first sheet of the XLSX file is processed.
-Proper structure for data:
+Also, it stops when encounters an empty row and has to be of proper structure (the program is capable of handling different header order):
 ![table structure](https://github.com/ifmcjthenknczny/hotel-reservation-file-process/screenshots/xlsx_structure.jpg?raw=true)

 - **Validation:** Reservations are only added if file in whole pass validation.
 Invalid records are logged, and a report is generated.